aws/aws-sdk-js-v3/clients/client-machine-learning/README.md

 AWS SDK for JavaScript MachineLearning Client for Node.js, Browser and React Native.

-<p>Definition of the public APIs
+Definition of the public APIs
-exposed by Amazon Machine Learning</p>
+exposed by Amazon Machine Learning

 ## Installing